Common Types of Fraud to Watch Out For

 In 2009, financier

 Bernie Madoff was sentenced to 150 years in prison for perpetrating the largest Ponzi scheme in U.S. history.
-Madoff took $65 billion from thousands of investors, promising large, consistent returns.
-But rather than investing the money as he was supposed to, Madoff used new investors’ money to appease other investors with token payouts.
+Madoff took $65 billion from thousands of investors, promising consistently large returns.
+Rather than investing the money as he was supposed to, Madoff used new investors’ money to appease other investors with token payouts.
 Madoff’s Ponzi scheme fell apart when investors demanded $7 billion in returns that Madoff did not have the money to pay.

 - Health Care and Health Insurance Fraud.
 One common health care fraud occurs when you, as a patient, receive a free piece of medical equipment or product in exchange for your health insurance number.
 Your insurance provider then is billed, even though the equipment or product was not ordered by your physician.
 Older Americans are especially vulnerable to this type of scheme.